Objectives

 ## Df Sum Sq Mean Sq F value Pr(>F)

 Notice in the output above that there are two ANOVA tables.
 The first is the between-subjects effects, which reports the main effect for cat.dog on mood.
 In the example above this is not significant, indicating that, overall, there was no difference in mood between the two conditions (as should be expected)..
 The second table has the within-subjects effects.
 This includes the main effect of time, plus the interaction between our two IVs.
-In the example above, the main effect of time is non-significant, indicating there is no overall viewing a cute cat video did not change participants’ mood.
-The interaction is also non-significant, indicating that being a cat- or dog-person did not influence the change in mood before and after the video.
+In the example above, the main effect of time is significant, indicating there is an overall there was a change in mood after viewing the cute cat video.
+The interaction is also significant, indicating that being a cat- or dog-person influences the change in mood before and after the video (we would expect that cat-people would show a greater increase in mood; however, again, determining the nature of this interaction requires post-hoc comparisons, or plotting the data)..

 Within-Subjects ANOVA (also known as a Repeated-Measures ANOVA)